 All of Portland's cyclists rely on bike shops to keep their wheels running smoothly and to upgrade their steeds with the latest.
 The relatively small city of Portland boasts over 70 registered shops, according to the Portland Bureau of Transportation.

 Portland bike shops range from cozy garage spaces that specialize in repairing commuters to some of the most high-end spaces and successful bike businesses in the country.
 When you're in Portland and need a repair, a rental, or even a spiffy new bike, here's a round-up of 10 of our favorite shops.

-River City has been around for over 15 years, and now features a shop space of over 15,000 square feet, full of all kinds of eye candy to the cycling enthusiast.
-The shop was named "Retailer of the Year" by Bicycle Retailer and Industry News in 2010 and is consistently on the short list for the nation's top-ranked shop.
-Although the lineup of bikes, clothing and components tends towards the higher end -- think $5,000+ bikes and Rapha clothing -- there's gear for the everyday cyclist as well.
+River City has been around for over 15 years and now features a shop space of over 15,000 square feet, full of all kinds of eye candy for the cycling enthusiast.
+The shop was named Retailer of the Year by Bicycle Retailer and Industry News in 2010 and is consistently on the short list for the nation's top-ranked shop.
+Although the lineup of bikes, clothing, and components tends towards the higher end—think $5,000 bikes and Rapha clothing—there's gear for the everyday cyclist as well.

 Featured Brands: Specialized, Cannondale, Cervelo, Scott, Cielo, Waterford, Time

 The name says a lot: Repair is this business' primary function, and the mechanics are all excellent.
 The shop has expanded with fancy new gear, but shoppers will still find plenty of consignment items; there's a decidedly old-school flavor to Sellwood, despite all the fancy carbon bits that are mixed in.
 Shop owner Erik Tonkin is a veritable cyclocross legend who has competed on the world's biggest stages, yet remains humbly in the background.
 No matter how much the shop grows, the repair stands are always full.